 Based on the questions that come up most often, here are talking points to help energize them to take action.

 “Why should we switch our coffee?”

-Equal Exchange products are better for farmers, better for the environment and better for ourselves.
-A small change, like a commitment to using fairly traded, organic products has a real and meaningful impact in all three areas.
-If your members want to promote social justice, environmental sustainability and fair trading relationships, Equal Exchange offers a delicious and affordable way to connect your values with your actions.
-Share this colorful display sign with your group.
+Equal Exchange coffee is better for farmers, better for the environment and better for those who appreciate high-quality, organically grown coffee.
+Choosing fairly traded, organic coffee has a real and meaningful impact in all three areas.
+If your members want to promote social justice, environmental sustainability and fair trading relationships, Equal Exchange offers an affordable way to connect your values with your actions without sacrificing taste and quality.
+Share this display sign with your group.

-“Why Equal Exchange instead of a different brand?”
+“Why Equal Exchange over of a different brand?”

 Equal Exchange is a worker-owned cooperative started in 1986 with a mission to build long-term trade partnerships that are economically just and environmentally sound, to foster mutually beneficial relationships between farmers and consumers and to demonstrate the contribution of worker cooperatives and Fair Trade to a more equitable, democratic and sustainable world.
 Is your current coffee company 100% dedicated to doing the same?

-Equal Exchange offers organic, ethically sourced products, including coffee, tea, cocoa, chocolate, dried fruits, nuts, and olive oil.
-You can find our products in natural grocery stores and cafes, but we offer discounted wholesale pricing to faith-based groups, non-profits, offices and schools so you can access affordable, high-quality and fairly traded products for serving and fundraising.
+Equal Exchange offers organic, ethically sourced products that you can find in natural grocery stores and cafes, but we offer wholesale case pricing so you can access great prices on coffee, tea, chocolate and more for serving and fundraising.
 Buying from Equal Exchange, who trades directly with small-scale farmer cooperatives, ensures that more of the money you spend on coffee and other products reaches the hardworking farmers who actually grow them.
 Introduce Equal Exchange’s mission with this 2 minute video

 “Is Fair Trade coffee really that different from non-Fair Trade coffee?”